 Allegations of child abuse are some of the most difficult criminal charges to face.
 The stigma associated with mistreating children is one that is almost impossible to overcome.
 No one wants to be known as someone who beats or sexually abuses a child.
 Therefore, when you are fighting child abuse charges, it is important to have an experienced attorney.
-At Bickerton and Bickerton, our lawyers have successfully defended clients from all walks of life against charges of child abuse.
+At Bickerton Law, our firm has successfully defended clients from all walks of life against charges of child abuse.

-If you are facing child abuse charges, contact the Pittsburgh attorneys of Bickerton and Bickerton at (412) 596-8124 for a free consultation today.
+Bickerton Law has extensive experience representing clients in the criminal justice system as well as guiding clients through the children and youth services investigation process.
+If you are facing child abuse charges or are challenging a Childline determination, contact the Pittsburgh firm of Bickerton Law at (412) 596-8124 for a free consultation today.

 Physical Abuse and Neglect Charges